vocalodon/dontwi/README.rst

     Set ``mastodon``.
 In the future, we may implement another type support.

 ``api_base_url``
-    Set base URL of your mastodon instance.
+    Set base URL of your Mastodon instance.

 ``client_name``
     Client name at API access